AboutContactTermsPrivacy PolicyRefund Policy

 Why hydration layering comes before heavy shine

-Glass skin is often misunderstood as a dewy topcoat effect, but heavy shine alone rarely looks healthy.
+Glass skin is easy to misunderstand as a dewy topcoat effect, but heavy shine alone rarely looks healthy.
 The better version comes from thinner layers that help the skin stay comfortably hydrated from underneath.
 Toners, essences, or lightweight serums can work well here when each layer has a reason to be there and the skin still feels breathable.

 Hydration layering beats product stacking for a simple reason.
 When the skin is comfortably filled with water and sealed with enough moisture support, the glow looks clearer and less forced than it does with one overly rich finish.